roughnecks/BirbaBot/README.md

 #### Config Option

-Starting from commit "625f093166858d7c2dea45e48e00bbd62237cf75" pushed on Fri, 5 Oct 2012 16:01:01 +0000, the bot has a new config option: kw_prefix (in the bot config section, see example.conf).
-Setting a prefix (hey dude, if you set the same for the bot and the keywords you're too dumb to run a bot) disable the question parsing; so, if the kw_prefix is set to "!", "ping?" doesn't query the bot, but "!ping" does.
+Starting from commit "ff598791764981df47ff845212f9ff2a4e9a7c63" pushed on Mon, 13 May 2013 02:20:29 +0000 (04:20 +0200), we don't use questions anymore to ask for a fact; we use a prefix instead, that is "kw_prefix" (in the bot config section, see example.conf).
+So, if the kw_prefix is set to "!", "!ping" queries the bot for a fact named "ping".
+N.B.
+Do not set the same prefix for keywords and bot commands.

 #### Factoids usage notes